rfabbri/vpe/README.txt

 ## 3. Push edits

-    # double-check your vxl-master commits look good and linear
+    # double-check your future vxl-master commits will look good and linear

+    git co vxl-master
+    git merge vxl-integration
-    git push  # to push the vxl-master branch to toplevel VPE git push vxl HEAD:master
+    git push origin vxl-master # to push the vxl-master branch to toplevel VPE git push vxl HEAD:master
     git branch -D master-reb

+    # tag master that you've done all integration up to here
+    git co master
+    git tag -d integrated-VXL
+    git push origin :refs/tags/integrated-VXL
+    git tag -a integrated-VXL -m "Integrated all commits touching VXD up to this point."

     Rebase is nice, since rebasing interactively means that you have a chance to edit the commits which are rebased (inserting move-related info such as the